In order to foster innovation in companies, room is needed for testing to find out how you can use the intranet as a nucleus for new ideas.

 At first, the sign seemed somehow superfluous.
 That all seemed pretty obvious to me.
 But I also understood that it was meant for people who are not as extroverted as I am.
 And in a way, I liked it.

-What struck me when we visited the Google headquarters was that the Wi-Fi is free for visitors.
+Another thing that struck me when we visited the Google headquarters was that the Wi-Fi is free for visitors.
 There’s no password, no need to register.
 You can just start surfing away to your heart’s content.
 We could discuss this approach for a long time.
 There are arguments both for and against it.
-By now I was thinking: “wow, they’re pretty innovative here.
+But by now I was thinking: “wow, they’re pretty innovative here.
 We don’t have these three things, for example.
 Why can’t we be this innovative?”

-At the end of the day, these are just little things.
+At the end of the day, of course, these are just little things.
 It doesn’t make Google a better company and it certainly doesn’t change the world.
-But all of these little things add up to a picture.
-And in the end, people are needed who are the cause of these changes, who implement them and who stand up for them if they receive criticism.
+But all of these little things add up to a bigger picture.
+And in the end, people are needed who are the cause of these changes, who implement them, and who stand up for them if they receive criticism.

 My example of how Google inspired me shows how to address ideas when you have an intranet that functions well.
 I saw a partially frosted fridge door and could well imagine our fridges also supporting a “water first” culture.
 I decided I would test the idea in the Google chat room we have for our shareholders.
 While I was waiting for a train at the station, I casually typed into the mobile app, “Anyone remember the fridges at Google in Dublin?
 I’d also like to put frosted glass film on ours and put the water at the top.
 What do you think about the idea?
 Shall I suggest it to our office team?”